crossplane/crossplane/docs/getting-started/run-applications.md

 As the infrastructure operator our work is almost done - we defined, published, and composed the infrastructure that our application developer and operator teammates will use in the previous guide.
-One task remains is, which is to define the [_workloads_] and [_traits_] that our platform supports.
+One task remains, which is to define the [_workloads_] and [_traits_] that our platform supports.

 OAM applications consist of workloads, each of which may be modified by traits.